lalit0801/Datasets/README.md

 # Datasets
-This repo is for the datasets.
+This repo is for the resource pool of datasets.
 Source: Kaggle